As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

 Tropical Storm Jerry to move past the Leeward Islands

-Jerry was centered about 235 miles (380 kilometers) east-southeast of the northern Leeward Islands and moving west-northwest at 18 mph (30 kph) with maximum sustained winds of 65 mph (105 kph), the center said.
+Jerry was centered about 100 miles (160 kilometers) east of the northern Leeward Islands and moving northwest at 17 mph (28 kph) with maximum sustained winds of 60 mph (95 kph), the center said.

-The storm was expected to pass near or to the northeast of the northern Leeward Islands on Thursday night.
+The storm was expected to pass just east of the northern Leeward Islands on Thursday night.

 Officials in the French Caribbean island of Guadeloupe warned of power outages on Thursday, noting the island’s grid is grappling with power generation issues that began earlier this week and that inclement weather would worsen them.

-A tropical storm warning was in effect for Barbuda and Anguilla, St. Barthelemy and St. Martin, and Sint Maarten.
-A tropical storm watch was in effect for Antigua, St. Kitts, Nevis and Montserrat, Saba and St. Eustatius, and Guadeloupe and the adjacent islands, the hurricane center said.
+A tropical storm warning was in effect for Barbuda and Anguilla, St. Barthelemy and St. Martin, Sint Maarten and Guadeloupe and the adjacent islands.
+A tropical storm watch was in effect for Antigua, St. Kitts, Nevis and Montserrat and Saba and St. Eustatius, the hurricane center said.

-The storm should strengthen into a hurricane late Friday.
+The storm should strengthen into a hurricane Saturday.
 The Nor'easter expected to send rain and pounding waves into the Southeast U.S. is helping steer Jerry away from the islands and into the open Atlantic, forecasters said.

 Coastal storm to bring flooding tides to southeast US coast